-I have been using the Marineland Reef Capable LED light system for about six or so months on a fresh water planted system.
+I have been using the Marineland Reef Capable LED light system for about six or so months on a freshwater planted system.
 I’m not sure how well it would grow corals but I would assume softies would grow okay with these lights.
-I like the light system over all but I would like to add another light fixture because completely coverage isn’t obtained with one of these fixtures in my 75 gallon aquarium.
+I like the light system overall but I would like to add another light fixture because complete coverage isn’t obtained with one of these fixtures in my 75-gallon aquarium.
 I think a 55 gallon would be fine with one light because of the smaller depth of the tank.
 I have the lights towards the back of the tank where the plants are so the front of the tank becomes a bit darker.
 I do love the shimmer the lights put off like metal halides do.
-Also these lights are very energy efficient and produce very little heat.
+Also, these lights are very energy efficient and produce very little heat.
 I like the idea of not having to change bulbs every 6-8 months as well.

 Pros: Low energy use, 54 watts!
-Low heat created by the lights which helps the tank temp to not rise.
+The low heat created by the lights which helps the tank temp to not rise.
 No need to change bulbs because they shift spectrum.
 Nice shimmer effect the same as metal halides produce.

 Other thoughts: I will be much more impressed with these units once they get the cost down so they are more affordable.
-We are in the very beginning of LED light systems and I think with a few years of technology they will become brighter as well as more cost effective over all.
+We are at the very beginning of LED light systems and I think with a few years of technology they will become brighter as well as more cost-effective overall.

 Disclosure: some of our posts contain affiliate links.
 If you purchase something through one of those links we may receive a small commission, so thank you for supporting All Our Paws when you shop!
 All of the opinions are our own and we only suggest products that I actually use.